kurdi1mans/Workflow-Engine-Requirements/10 - Technical Requirements/Technical Requirements.md

-- The workflow engine must be built as a javascript library.
+- The workflow engine must be built as a JavaScript library.

 - The library must provide functions to create its own datamodel inside a database as per the developers choosing